Sharath2903/personal_amazon_orders_analysis/README.md

 - User-Specific Order Patterns: Identify the most frequent orderer on the account and analyze each person’s contribution to overall order volume.
 - Tax Analysis: Calculate the total tax paid on each order to assess the impact of taxes on overall spending.
-- Comparison of COD Orders vs Other Payment Methods
+- Payment Method Comparison: Compare COD orders with other payment methods to determine preferred modes of payment.

 ## Schema